quan1691996/torch_model/README.md

 Follow this link: https://zenn.dev/pinto0309/articles/e1432253d29e30

 ## Node
-When restart your wsl, setting usb port again to run the program
+When restart your wsl, setting usb port again to run the program.
+And modify permission of /dev/video*.

+'''
+sudo chmod 777 /dev/video*
+'''